rusinek-wojciech/hyperskill-java-track/README.md

 - [JSON Database] - multithreaded socket server with jsons database
 - [Blockchain] - implementation of blockchain
 - [Text Editor] - java swing text editor
+- [Guess the Animal] - interactive game where computer will try to guess the animal

 Hard:
 - [Phone Book] - searching and sorting benchmark